Hate speech laws in the United Kingdom

-Hate speech laws in England and Wales are found in several statutes, and differ slightly from the laws adopted in Scotland.
+Hate speech laws in England and Wales are found in several statutes, and differ slightly from those adopted in Scotland.
 Expressions of hatred toward someone on account of that person's colour, race, sex, disability, nationality (including citizenship), ethnic or national origin, religion, or sexual orientation is forbidden.
-Any communication which is threatening or abusive, and is intended to harass, alarm, or distress someone is forbidden.
-The penalties for hate speech include fines, imprisonment, or both.
+It is also illegal to communicate in a threatening or abusive way with the intention of harassing, alarming, or distressing someone.
+Penalties for hate speech can include fines, imprisonment, or both.

-The Police and CPS have formulated a definition of hate crimes and hate incidents, with hate speech forming a subset of these.
-Something is a hate incident if the victim or anyone else think it was motivated by hostility or prejudice based on: disability, race, religion, gender identity or sexual orientation.
+The Police and CPS have formulated definitions of hate crimes and hate incidents, with hate speech forming a subset of these.
+An incident is classified as a hate incident if the victim or anyone else believes that it was motivated by hostility or prejudice based on: disability, race, religion, gender identity or sexual orientation.
 A hate incident becomes a hate crime if it crosses the boundary of criminality.

 Some United Kingdom statutes apply in Scotland and Northern Ireland.